 How to generate QR codes:

-Click the Settings button from the main navigation panel on the left.
+Open Settings from the main navigation panel on the left-hand side of your screen.

 ⚠️ Using QR Codes Correctly